 He said, “Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you” (Luke 6:38).
 The motivation for giving was to be pure unfeigned love.

 Whenever Jesus healed someone or helped them, one of the most repeated phrases in the Gospels to describe Jesus’ state of mind was “He was moved with compassion” (Matt.
 14:14; 20:24, Mark 1:41; 6:34, Luke 7:13 etc.).
 He had compassion on the 4,000 and fed them loaves and fishes (Matt.
 15:32-38).
 They weren’t starving to death.
-Many would return just for a free meal (John 6:26).
+Many would later return just for a free meal (John 6:26).
 He was concerned that they might grow weak and faint along the way home.
 He noticed the needs of others.
 Even on the night He was betrayed while all of the disciples were arguing about who would be the greatest in the kingdom, He started to wash their dirty feet.
 This wasn’t an inaugural “foot washing ceremony” for the Last Supper.
 There was a need and Jesus took on the role of a servant to show them an example of how to live with a concern for the needs of others.
 He then promised them happiness if they would wash one another’s feet (John 13:3-17).
 He came as a servant.
 Jesus lived that new commandment He was giving His disciples that they love one another as God loves with perfect agape love (see I John 2:5-8).
 That same night when He told Judas (the treasurer) to go out and do something quickly, some of His disciples just assumed that He was telling Judas to give something to the poor (John 13:29).
 Why would they assume that?
-A similar type of instruction coming from Jesus must have often occurred.
+The only reason they would have made that assumption about giving to the poor is because a similar type of instruction coming from Jesus must have often occurred.

 Why Are We Really Here?